An apparatus to manipulate and identify individual Ba ions from bulk liquid Xe: Barium ion sources

 The accumulation of Ba in the LXe from a $1$~kBq source is calculated from the known fission yields~\cite{England:C6UzhYbB} and shown in Table~\ref{tab:BaIsotopes}.
 This analysis assumes that there are no fission products in the LXe at the start of deposition.
 Deposition begins when the substrate is moved in front of the source and is biased to attract ions.
 The source will be biased to readsorb ions resulting from fissions while the substrate is not positioned in front of the source.

-The Ba isotopes are primarily produced by $\beta$ decays from Cs isotopes. $^{134}$Ba through $^{137}$Ba are not produced in large numbers because the corresponding Cs isotopes are long lived.
+The Ba isotopes are primarily produced as ions by $\beta$ decays from Cs isotopes. $^{134}$Ba through $^{137}$Ba are not produced in large numbers because the corresponding Cs isotopes are long lived.
 Heavier isotopes ($^{143}$Ba and heavier) are too short-lived to be of use in this system~\cite{nndc,England:C6UzhYbB}.
 For $^{138}$Ba, the only stable isotope produced in a significant amount, the source will produce 375 ions in the first $30$~minutes.
 Other isotopes, such as $^{139}$Ba through $^{142}$Ba, are relatively long-lived, and will be detectable in this system.
+Detection of these isotopes will help distinguish between Ba intentionally deposited and any remaining naturally existing background.